Brewers pay tribute to longtime broadcaster Bob Uecker in star-studded pregame ceremony

 “The first scouting report Bob sent back here had mashed potatoes and gravy all over it,” Selig recalled Sunday during a pregame ceremony honoring the man who broadcast Brewers games for 54 seasons, became a national celebrity for his trademark sense of humor and died Jan.
 16 at the age of 90.

-The star-studded celebration was hosted by former NBC broadcast partner Bob Costas and featured Hall of Famers George Brett, Ted Simmons and Robin Yount as well as Brewers outfielder Christian Yelich.
+The star-studded celebration preceding Milwaukee's 4-3 loss to the San Francisco Giants was hosted by former NBC broadcast partner Bob Costas and featured Hall of Famers George Brett, Ted Simmons and Robin Yount as well as Brewers outfielder Christian Yelich.

 “To say he loved this team, this city, and this state would be an understatement,” the Uecker family said in a statement.
 “Milwaukee was his home, and the Brewers were an extension of his family.
 Seeing that love reflected back means more than we could ever put into words.
 There is something truly special about this community, and Bob felt it every single day.